Force Control | An Adaptive Method of Robotic Navigation

 Grinding

-Force control is often very useful in robotic grinding, or deburring, applications.
-When using standard programming methods, the robot moves through points in space at a preprogrammed velocity regardless of changing forces on the arm.
-This can cause problems in applications including wear parts used for grinding.
+It is also an advantage when the grinding tools begin to wear.
 For example, when a sanding belt has recently been replaced, it will grind material away from the part much faster than one that is nearing the end of its lifecycle.
-The difference in the force experienced on the part at a given velocity can be significant.
-Using force control, the robot can adjust the speed, or position of the part being abraded to create the desired finish, while also reducing wear and tear on machinery.
+The difference in the force experienced on the part at a given feed velocity can be significant.
+Using force control, the robot can adjust the speed or position of the part being abraded to create the desired finish, while also reducing wear and tear on the tooling.

 Part Differentiation